cecileung1208/Crowdfunding-Kickstarter-Analysis/README.md

 ## Requirements

-* **Stacked Bar Graph** - Number of Campaign's State vs. Parent-Category with Drop Down Menu to select results for each Country
+* **Stacked Bar Graph** - Number of Campaigns' State vs. Parent-Category with Drop Down Menu to select results for each Country
 * **Stacked Bar Graph** - Number of Campaigns' State vs. Sub-category with Drop Down Menus to select results for each Country and by Parent-Category.
 * **Line Graph** - Number of Campaigns' State for each Month and Drop Down Menus to select results for each Year and by Parent-Category.
 * **Line Graph** - % of Campaigns' State vs. Funding Goals.